phalcon/documentation/docs/volt.md

 - - -

 ## Overview
-Volt is an ultra-fast and designer friendly templating engine written in C for PHP.
+Volt is an ultra-fast and designer-friendly templating engine written in C for PHP.
 It offers a set of helpers to write views easily.
-Volt is highly integrated with other components of Phalcon, but can be used as a stand-alone component in your application.
+Volt is highly integrated with other components of Phalcon but can be used as a stand-alone component in your application.

 ![](assets/images/content/views-volt.png)

 Volt is inspired by [Jinja][jinja], originally created by [Armin Ronacher][armin].

 Many developers will be in familiar territory, using the same syntax they have been using with similar template engines.
-Volt's syntax and features have been enhanced with more elements and of course with the performance that developers have been accustomed to, while working with Phalcon.
+Volt's syntax and features have been enhanced with more elements and of course with the performance that developers have been accustomed to while working with Phalcon.

 ## Syntax
 Volt views are compiled to pure PHP code, so basically they save the effort of writing PHP code manually: